 Q. Leeway Cottage is your seventh novel, and the second to have an historical element.
 Can you tell us how it evolved?

 A. My father, who spent his boyhood summers on the coast of Maine with his cousins, kept a guest book from a summer house that no longer exists called Fagerheim (pronounced FOGgerhime).
 The house had been built by a Norwegian musician in the 1880’s, then sold to another musical family whom my grandparents used to visit at the turn of the 20th century.
 The guest book is full of sketches and doggerel by, in many cases, the grandparents or great-grandparents of people who still summer in that colony today.
 I always wished it were possible to know what lay behind those entries.
+A friend actually recommended I see something like the omaha world herald obits archive to try and find out more information about them.
 What did the people mentioned in its pages look like, what were they wearing, who was in love with whom, who feuding with whom, what made them laugh, and what exactly did they do all day?
 Since I couldn’t make the Fagerheim guestbook talk, I started thinking about a novel that would take place in such a summer colony, with the guestbook of a particular house as the spine of it.

 I wanted to examine a certain kind of 20th century American marriage, in which the husband and wife, as they have grown and as life has changed them, appear by mid-life to be so different as people that outsiders (or insiders – their own children) can’t understand how they chose each other in the first place.
 And yet in their generation, born right before or right after the first World War, oddly-matched couples usually stayed together, kept their promises (or appeared to), and even appeared devoted to each other.
 Theirs was the last generation to be pretty much untouched by Freud, by the psychologically examined life, for good or ill.
 For some of both, probably.
 I wanted to try to fully imagine what such a couple each thinks they are each seeing in the other when they fall in love, and when they marry, and how they handle the surprises to come as they grow to understand what it is they have actually chosen.